NVIDIA/spark-rapids/docs/FAQ.md

 Yes, but we don't actively test them.

-## Are the java APIs for Spark supported?
+## Are the Java APIs for Spark supported?

 Yes, but we don't actively test them.